 Professional improvement is important because people who feel challenged to excel in a healthy way can be more engaged and satisfied with their jobs.
-When people feel supported by their leadership with both positive feedback and constructive criticism, they are more likely to grow in their career and become a more effective contributor over time.
+When people feel supported by their leadership with both positive feedback and constructive criticism, they are more likely to grow in their careers and become more effective contributors over time.

-Many managers perform regular, one-on-one performance reviews with their direct reports to evaluate their work and provide them with useful feedback on areas of improvement.
+Many managers perform regular, one-on-one performance reviews with their team to evaluate their work and provide them with useful feedback on areas of improvement.
 Every individual, including managers, can work to improve specific skills in order to: